ibexa/documentation-developer/docs/api/public_php_api_managing_users.md

-    To update a Segment or a Segment Group, use `SegmentationService::updateSegment()` or `SegmentationService::updateSegmentGroup()` and provide it with `SegmentUpdateStruct` or `SegmentGroupUpdateStruct` respectively.
+    To update a Segment or a Segment Group, use `SegmentationService::updateSegment()` or `SegmentationService::updateSegmentGroup()` and provide it with `SegmentUpdateStruct` or `SegmentGroupUpdateStruct`, respectively.

     ### Deleting Segments

-    To delete a Segment or a Segment Group, use `SegmentationService::removeSegment()` or `SegmentationService::removeSegmentGroup()` respectively:
+    To delete a Segment or a Segment Group, use `SegmentationService::removeSegment()` or `SegmentationService::removeSegmentGroup()`, respectively:

     ``` php
     $this->segmentationService->removeSegmentGroup($group);